 Some say the most romantic thing to do in Puerto Rico is simply to stroll along the streets of Old San Juan and imbibe its special charm.
 This is especially true on Sundays when the Puerto Rico Tourism Company hosts a free event called Atardecer Romántico, or "Romantic Sunset," along Paseo de La Princesa.
 This is a lovely tree-lined promenade at the foot of the city, with the city walls stretching up on one side and the majestic Raíces Fountain and the San Juan Bay at the end.
 As you walk, browse the stalls lining the road selling food, drinks, and arts and crafts; stop at a free musical show; join the many couples dancing in the street to the sound of a live band; and steal a kiss by the fountain.

 If you're looking for a truly intimate escape with your special someone on your trip to Puerto Rico, book a flight with Air Flemcno or Vieques Air Link or take a ferry from Fajardo to the island of Culebra—located 17 nautical miles east of mainland Puerto Rico.

 Puerto Rico is home to the only rainforest managed by the U.S. Forest Service, El Yunque National Forest, where you'll find lush foliage, miles of hiking trails, and several semi-private waterfalls.
 If you're hoping to see one of the biggest falls on the island, take La Mina Trail to La Mina Falls, a 35-foot waterfall with a crystal-clear swimming hole underneath it.
-Alternatively, couples can work up a sweat on the Mount Britton Trail, which leads guests through the jungle, past a few small falls, and up to an elevation of 2,493 feet where you'll find an old watchtower where you can look out over the island.
+Alternatively, couples can work up a sweat on the Mount Britton Trail, which leads guests through the jungle, past a few small falls, and to an elevation of 2,493 feet to find an old watchtower that offers great views of the island.